Overrides

 Customize your spec with Fern extensions

-For OpenAPI, AsyncAPI, and OpenRPC, and gRPC, you can use Fern’s extensions to apply customizations.
+For OpenAPI, AsyncAPI, and OpenRPC, you can use Fern’s extensions to apply customizations.

 overrides.yml